Doing Business in Brazil

 Although the INPI is stricter about the formal aspects of the agreement, the flexibilization in the analysis of the agreement’s terms and conditions resulted in a substantial reduction time for the registration / recordal process, since most of the Certificates are now issued between two to three months – half the time it took a few years ago.

-Technology Supply Agreements
+Technology supply Agreements

-In Brazil, the Industrial Property Law did not brought any specific definition or criteria aimed at the protection and defense of non-patented technologies, except for the responsibility for the improper use of confidential knowledge, information or data usable in industry, commerce or services, that were framed in unfair competition crimes.
+In Brazil, the Industrial Property Law did not bring any specific definition or criteria aimed at the protection and defense of non-patented technologies, except for the responsibility for the improper use of confidential knowledge, information or data usable in industry, commerce or services, that were framed in unfair competition crimes.

-In this sense, INPI used to adopt the understanding that knowledge and techniques that are not supported by intellectual property rights (the know-how) could not be proprietary and, therefore, could not be subject to licensing, and their contracts must be established as the acquisition or mere dissemination of knowledge.
-This understanding was modified at the end of 2022, when, through the Minutes of the Meeting of December 28, 2022, effective from January 23, 2023, the Institute, seeking alignment with the best international practices, began to admit the possibility of licensing non-patented technology, as it is understood to be an atypical contract, approved by art.
+In this sense, INPI used to adopt the understanding that knowledge and techniques that are not supported by intellectual property rights (the know-how) could not be proprietary and, therefore, could not be subject to licensing, and their agreements must be established as the acquisition or mere dissemination of knowledge.
+This understanding was modified at the end of 2022, when, through the minutes of the Meeting of December 28, 2022, effective from January 23, 2023, the Institute, seeking alignment with the best international practices, began to admit the possibility of licensing non-patented technology, as it is understood to be an atypical contract, approved by art.
 425 of the Civil Code.

-Traditionally, technology supply contracts are defined in Brazil as any type of transaction where one of the parties transfers to the other technical knowledge used in the manufacture of a product or service, provided that such transfer has not been carried out mainly through the rendering of technical services.
+Traditionally, technology supply agreements are defined in Brazil as any type of transaction where one of the parties transfers to the other technical knowledge used in the manufacture of a product or service, provided that such transfer has not been carried out mainly through the rendering of technical services.

-In this sense, what helps to characterize technology supply contracts are the delivery of technical documents, such as manuals, guides or drawings, and the remuneration, which, in these cases, is calculated based on a royalty rate on the net sale of the products or services developed with the transferred technology.
+In this sense, what helps to characterize technology supply agreements are the delivery of technical documents, such as manuals, guides or drawings, and the remuneration, which, in these cases, is calculated based on a royalty rate on the net sale of the products or services developed with the transferred technology.

 Software Agreements

-Regarding software agreements, only contracts providing for technology transfer must be submitted for registration before the INPI; in other words, the software agreement must establish the acquisition or assignment of all documents related to the software, particularly the notes on the source code, description memorial, internal functional specifications, diagrams, flow charts and other technical data required to absorb the technology, in order to produce effects against third parties (article 11 of the Software Act – Law no. 9.609/98).
+Regarding software agreements, only agreements providing for technology transfer must be submitted for registration before the INPI; in other words, the software agreement must establish the acquisition or assignment of all documents related to the software, particularly the notes on the source code, description memorial, internal functional specifications, diagrams, flow charts and other technical data required to absorb the technology, in order to produce effects against third parties (article 11 of the Software Act – Law no. 9.609/98).

-Software licenses are not required to be submitted to the INPI’s scrutiny, and the remittances of the related royalties may be done directly through a commercial bank authorized by the Central Bank (BACEN) to perform such operation.
+Software licenses are not required to be submitted to the INPI’s scrutiny, and the remittances of the related royalties may be done directly through a commercial bank authorized by the Brazilian Central Bank (BACEN) to perform such operation.

 Taxation

-As to the taxation of technology transfer agreements between national and foreign companies, the following taxes might apply: withholding tax (“IRF”) – 15%; economic domain intervention contribution (“CIDE”) – 10%, with possibility of credit on patent and trademark license agreements; service tax on the import of services (“ISS-Importação”) – maximum duty rate of 5%; Contribution for the Social Integration Programs on the import of foreign products or services (“PIS/PASEP-Importação”) – 1.65%; Contribution for the Financing of the Social Security System by Importers of Foreign Goods or Services from Abroad (“COFINS-Importação”) – 7.6%; Tax on Financial Operations (“IOF”) – 0.38%.
+As to the taxation of technology and other intellectual property rights agreements between national and foreign companies, the following taxes might apply: withholding tax (“IRF”) – 15%; economic domain intervention contribution (“CIDE”) – 10%, with possibility of credit on patent and trademark license agreements; service tax on the import of services (“ISS-Importação”) – maximum duty rate of 5%; Contribution for the Social Integration Programs on the import of foreign products or services (“PIS/PASEP-Importação”) – 1.65%; Contribution for the Financing of the Social Security System by Importers of Foreign Goods or Services from Abroad (“COFINS-Importação”) – 7.6%; Tax on Financial Operations (“IOF”) – 0.38%.

 Author: Marina Inês Fuzita Karakanian